 As we move into the new year, OPOM remains committed to strengthening trust, increasing transparency, and advocating for fair and just policing practices in Fort Worth.
-Wishing you all a safe and prosperous 2025.
+Let us all strive to lead lives that enrich the communities we serve while we are here and inspire generations to come.